equinor/ecalc/docs/docs/about/modelling/setup/index.md

 | [VARIABLES](/about/modelling/setup/variables.md)                   | Input of variables that can reference to in expressions within the YAML set-up file                                                                                                               |
 | [INSTALLATIONS](/about/modelling/setup/installations/index.md)     | This is essentially the only *"output"* section in the YAML setup file.
 All the inputs are specified and related to specific platforms/rigs, and whether or not they consume either power or fuel |

-All of the above are mandatory inputs for eCalc™ to run, with the exception of models (which is an optional, but still important input) and variables.
+All of the above are mandatory inputs for eCalc™ to run, except for models (which is an optional, but still important input) and variables.

+The section ends with some general information about [File formats and syntax](/about/modelling/setup/file_format_and_syntax/index.md), with some specific details about writing [Expressions](/about/modelling/setup/file_format_and_syntax/expressions.md) in the YAML file, and some information about how [eCalc™ interprets the time input](/about/modelling/setup/time_in_ecalc/index.md) given in various parts of the YAML file.